-During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, teaching strategies, and methodologies.
+During this time, teachers are offered a broad-based variety of professional growth opportunities in the curriculum, teaching strategies, and methodologies.
 The school uses the Best Practices teaching strategies and teachers are trained in the techniques each year.
-The Instructional Coach works directly with all teachers focusing on student engagement strategies and implementation of instruction containing both rigor and high interest for students.
-Additionally, site administrators coordinate with department lead teachers to utilize meeting times effectively covering curriculum aligned with the New California State Standards, vertical and horizontal curricular alignment, and safety/procedures training.
+The district also provides instructional coaching support to assist all teachers with implementation of the new California standards and instructional strategies.

-For additional support in their profession, teachers may enlist the services of the district's Beginning Teacher Induction Program (TIP) facilitator and/or the IMPACT program.
+For additional support in their profession teachers may enlist the services of the district's Teacher Induction Program (TIP) facilitator and/or IMPACT program.